massimochen22/Simple-Shop/README.md

-### The simple shop files are in the public_html file.
+### The simple shop files are in the public_html/Project folder.
 Here below is the description of the web application.
 ------------------------------------------------------------------------------------------------------------------------
 # Project Name: Simple Shop
 ## Project Summary: This project will create a simple e-commerce site for users.